jeffallen007/what-would-she-say/scripts/vectorstore-generation/README.md

 ├── utilities
 ├── vectorstore-generation
 |    ├── source-files
-|    |    ├── barbie_the_movie.pdf
+|    |    ├── barbie_final_shooting_script.pdf
 |    |    ├── bible.txt
-|    |    ├── homer_dialogue.csv
+|    |    ├── simpsons_dataset.csv
 |    |    ├── ...
 |    ├── vectorstore
 |    |    ├── barbie_chroma_db
 |    |    ├── homer_chroma_db
-|    |    ├── chroma_langchain_db
+|    |    ├── bible_chroma_db
 |    |    ├── ...
-|    ├── main.py
+|    ├── main.py (in progress, use generate_vectorstore_chroma.py instead)
-|    ├── download_simpsons_dialogue.py
+|    ├── delete_vectorstore.py
 |    ├── export_vectorstore_json.py
-|    ├── generate_character_lines.py
+|    ├── generate_document_objects.py
 |    ├── generate_llm_response.py
 |    ├── generate_vectorstore_chroma.py
 |    ├── my_prompts.py
+|    ├── query_vectorstore_x_docs.py
 |    ├── query_vectorstore.py
 |    ├── requirements.txt
 |    └── README.md
 ```

 - main.py: Generates full pipeline of vectorstores for existing personas.
-Can be used to regenerate all vectorstores if needed.
+Can be used to regenerate all vectorstores if needed. (in progress, use generate_vectorstore_chroma.py instead)
-- download_simpsons_dialogue.py:  Used to download the quotes by Homer Simpson from a Kaggle dataset.
+- delete_vectorstore.py: **CAUTION** Deletes an existing vectorstore.
+Should only be used when re-generating a vector store from scratch.
 - export_vectorstore_json.py:  Used to convert the vectorstore into a JSON formatted file for integration with edge function.
-- generate_character_lines.py:  Used to extract and parse character dialogue from a CSV file of structure 'character_name', 'dialogue_line'
 - generate_llm_response.py:  Used to test the vectorstore implementation by submitting a user question, thereby generating a RAG prompt with the context and question, and finally sending to llm and returning a response.
-- generate_vectorstore_chroma.py:  This is the core script for this module, in that it takes an input file of unstructured data and generates a vectorstore for later retrieval.
+- generate_vectorstore_chroma.py:  This is the core script for this module, in that it takes an input file of structure / unstructured data and generates a vectorstore for later retrieval.
 - my_prompts.py: This file contains custom prompts for each persona.
 This should be updated when a new persona is added.
+- query_vectorstore_x_docs.py: Can be used for debugging vector stores after creation.
+Allows you to query the first N Document objects in a vector store.
-- query_vectorstore.py:  This is an alternative script for query a specific persona vectorstore.
+- query_vectorstore.py: An alternative script for querying a specific persona vectorstore.
 - requirements.txt: System requirements to properly run the scripts in this repository.
 - README.md: this file.